adriannovegil/inoreader-linux/README.md

-# Inoreader Linux
+# Inoreader for Linux

-## What is it ?

-Inoreader Linux is an unofficial desktop application of Inoreader.
+Inoreader for Linux is an unofficial desktop application of Inoreader.
 It provides Linux users access to the Inoreader without using a web browser.
 It offers every features of the web version of Inoreader including notifications.
 It use nwjs to embed the web version in a window container and